Semilinear nonlocal elliptic equations with source term and measure data: Formulation of problems, features and main results

 \textbf{Features.} Problem \eqref{eq_nonlinear_source} has the following main features.

-$\bullet$ The operator $\L$ is taken in a large class of local and nonlocal operators.
-Although several significant results for linear equations involving operator $\L$ have been recently obtained in function settings or measure frameworks (\cite{Aba_2019,ChaGomVaz_2019_2020}), sharp estimates on the Green operator associated to $\L$ and regularization results in weighted measure framework are still lacking.

-$\bullet$ The equation in \eqref{eq_nonlinear_source} is nonlinear, with a superlinear source term $u^p$.
-Heuristically, the solvability for \eqref{eq_nonlinear_source} depends not only on the value of the exponent $p$ but also depends on the value of the parameter $\lambda$.

-$\bullet$ The datum $\mu$ is chosen in weighted measure space $\M(\Omega,\delta^\gamma )$ which is the optimal class of data.
-The presence of the weight $\delta^\gamma$ enlarges the value of the critical exponent for the existence for \eqref{eq_nonlinear_source} and hence complicates the investigation.
+\begin{itemize} \item The operator $\L$ is taken in a large class of local and nonlocal operators.
+Although several significant results for linear equations involving operator $\L$ have been recently obtained in function settings or measure frameworks (\cite{Aba_2019,ChaGomVaz_2019_2020}), sharp estimates on the Green operator associated to $\L$ and regularization results in weighted measure framework are still lacking. \item The equation in \eqref{eq_nonlinear_source} is nonlinear, with a superlinear source term $u^p$.
+Heuristically, the solvability for \eqref{eq_nonlinear_source} depends not only on the value of the exponent $p$ but also depends on the value of the parameter $\lambda$. \item The datum $\mu$ is chosen in weighted measure space $\M(\Omega,\delta^\gamma )$ which is the optimal class of data.
+The presence of the weight $\delta^\gamma$ enlarges the value of the critical exponent for the existence for \eqref{eq_nonlinear_source} and hence complicates the investigation. \end{itemize}

 The interplay between the features yields substantial difficulties and requires a fine analysis.